pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

      `git clone https://github.com/pingidentity/pingidentity-devops-getting-started.git`

-3. Go to the `${HOME}/projects/devops/pingidentity-devops-getting-started` directory and run our `setup` script to quickly and easily set up your local DevOps environment for the Ping Identity solutions.
+3. Go to the `${HOME}/projects/devops/pingidentity-devops-getting-started` directory and run our `setup` script to quickly and easily set up your local DevOps environment for our products.
 For example, enter:

    ```bash
    cd pingidentity-devops-getting-started